sayanee/basil/readme.md

 # Soil moisture sensor

+> Monitoring soil moisture sensor of a basil plant to remind the owner to water it!

 ## Quick start

 1. Install packages `npm i`
+- Set the environment variables `cp .env.sample .env`
 - Start the web server `npm start`

 ## Research